awesome-algorand/awesome-algorand/.github/docs/php-algorand-sdk.md

 ## Complete Guide

 ### Node setup (macOS and Linux)
-Verified on macOS Big Sur 11.2.2 and Ubuntu 20.04
+Verified on macOS Monterey 12.5.1 and Ubuntu 22.04

 For other cases, follow the instructions in Algorand's [developer resources](https://developer.algorand.org/docs/run-a-node/setup/install/) to install a node on your computer.